-The hunt-me block has a special configuration that is shown on figure 13.3 on page 116.
+The hunt-me block has a special configuration that is shown on figure 13.3 on the next page.
 It has three fields, explained below:

 - in the first list field, the user-defined hunt list can be selected.
-All the numbers defined in this list will be called; - the Parallel calls flag sets how calling the list is handled: if it is flagged all numbers of the list will be called in parallel, otherwise each number of the list will be called in the defined order;
+All the numbers defined in this list will be called; - the Parallel calls flag sets how calling the list is handled: if it is flagged all numbers of the list will be called in parallel, otherwise each number of the list will be called in the defined order; - the Call screening flag enables an IVR that will be played by to the called user as soon as he answers the call.

-13.4.
-MOBILITY MAIN COMPONENTS

-• the Call screening flag enables an IVR that will be played by to the called user as soon as he answers the call.
 The IVR will playback the calling number to the user and prompt for action.
 Possible interactions during the presentation are described in table 13.4.

 DTMF Menu Description 1 Screening Answers to the announced, in- coming call 2 Screening Refuse the announced call 3 Screening Forwards the announced call to voicemail.
 If the called party does not hangup, he can listen to calling party while it leaves the voice message 3 Voicemail Answer the calling party while is leaving a voice message 1 During call Dial all other numbers of the list, in a parallel fashion.
-When one of the numbers answers the on- going call will be connected to it 7 During call Start a supervised transfer Attended Xfer Finalize the supervised transfer when the third party has an- swered Attended Xfer Abort the supervised transfer by connect back to the calling party.
-It can be used when the third party is ringing or has already answered 0 Attended Xfer Connect all three parties to a three-way conference
+When one of the numbers answers the on- going call will be connected to it 7 During call Start a supervised transfer